STEP: Warm-Started Visuomotor Policies with Spatiotemporal Consistency Prediction¶

 Overall Architecture¶

-Inference pipeline (Algorithm 1): (1) Observe \(\mathbf o_t\); if the action cache is filled with \(H\) steps, use the predictor to compute \(\hat{\mathbf A}_t=f_\theta(\mathbf o_t,\mathbf A_{cache})\); (2) Construct warm-start \(\tilde{\mathbf A}_{K'}=\sigma\hat{\mathbf A}_t+\sigma_t\boldsymbol\epsilon_t\), where \(K'\ll K\) is the intermediate denoising step; (3) Run reverse diffusion from \(K'\) to \(0\) to obtain the final action \(\mathbf A_t\) and execute; (4) Update cache with \(\mathbf A_t\) for the next cycle.
-During training, the predictor and DP are trained separately: DP uses standard noise prediction (Eq.
-5), the predictor uses MSE; at inference, they are cascaded.
+Inference pipeline (Algorithm 1): (1) Observe \(\mathbf o_t\).
+If the action cache has reached \(H\) steps, compute \(\hat{\mathbf A}_t=f_\theta(\mathbf o_t,\mathbf A_{cache})\) using the predictor; (2) Construct the warm-start \(\tilde{\mathbf A}_{K'}=\sigma\hat{\mathbf A}_t+\sigma_t\boldsymbol\epsilon_t\), where \(K'\ll K\) is the intermediate step.
+The scaling factor \(\sigma\) and noise amplitude \(\sigma_t\) are switched between two modes by the velocity-aware perturbation mechanism based on "stagnation" detection; (3) Run reverse diffusion from \(K'\to 0\) to obtain the final action \(\mathbf A_t\); (4) Update the cache with \(\mathbf A_t\) for the next loop.
+During training, the predictor and DP are trained separately: the DP follows standard noise prediction (Eq.
+5), and the predictor follows MSE.
+They are cascaded during inference.

 Key Designs¶

-Velocity-Aware Perturbation Injection:
+2. Velocity-Aware Perturbation Injection: Applying Randomness Only Near Stalls

-Convergence Proof via Local Contraction Mapping:
+3. Convergence Proof via Local Contraction Mapping: Explaining Stability with Few Steps

-- Mechanism: Unifies DDPM, DDIM, DPM-Solver as \(\mathbf A_{k-1}=\mu_k(\mathbf A_k,\mathbf o_t)+\boldsymbol\xi_k\) (Eq.
-15); assuming the denoising network \(\epsilon_\theta\) is Lipschitz with constant \(L\) in the data manifold neighborhood \(\mathcal U\), the reverse mean \(\mu_k\) is also Lipschitz with coefficient \(c_k<1\) (Eq.
-16); recursively, \(\|\tilde{\mathbf A}_0-\mathbf A_0\|\le\prod_{k=1}^{K'}c_k\|\tilde{\mathbf A}_{K'}-\mathbf A_{K'}\|\) (Eq.
-18), so as long as the predictor brings the starting point into \(\mathcal U\), the error decays exponentially.
+The authors unify the reverse updates of DDPM, DDIM, and DPM-Solver as \(\mathbf A_{k-1}=\mu_k(\mathbf A_k,\mathbf o_t)+\boldsymbol\xi_k\) (Eq.
+15).
+Assuming the denoising network \(\epsilon_\theta\) has a Lipschitz constant \(L\) within a neighborhood \(\mathcal U\) of the data manifold, the reverse mean \(\mu_k\) is also Lipschitz with a contraction coefficient \(c_k<1\) (Eq.
+16).
+Recursively, this yields \(\|\tilde{\mathbf A}_0-\mathbf A_0\|\le\prod_{k=1}^{K'}c_k\,\|\tilde{\mathbf A}_{K'}-\mathbf A_{K'}\|\) (Eq.
+18).
+If the predictor pulls the starting point into neighborhood \(\mathcal U\), the initial error decays exponentially.
+Thus, running only 2 steps from an intermediate \(K'\) can converge to the correct action.
+This derivation is solver-agnostic and applies to both DDIM and DPM-Solver.

 Loss & Training¶